potaytoh2/Arbitrage-prototype/README.md

 ## limitations
 As the project is ongoing, I have several improvements to make:
-- Randmize and pick most liquid pairs for arbitrage
+- Randomize and pick most liquid pairs for arbitrage
 - Define and increase number of trades between pairs for more arbitrage opportunities
 - Implement a modified algorithm that can determine shortest path among X no. of different pairs for arbitrage
 - Derive optimal input amount to maximise profit based on Uniswap's constant product market maker model